 Filing an amended return isn't particularly difficult, but there are a few things you should know about the process before getting started.
-It also helps to be familiar with some of the more-common occurrences that can trigger the need for an amended return (in addition to just a mistake).
-That way, you'll know to check your previously filed return if and when they happen.
-Because every taxpayer should have a basic understanding of what it takes to change their return after it's filed, here are 11 tips on how and when to file an amended tax return.
+It also helps to be familiar with some common occurrences that can trigger the need for an amended return.
+So, here are 11 tips on how and when to file an amended tax return.

 File a Superseding Return if the Filing Deadline Hasn't Passed

-What if you just filed a tax return and then discovered a mistake the very next day.
-If the filing deadline, including extensions, hasn't passed, then you don't want to file an amended return.
-Instead, you can file what's called a "superseding return."
+What if you filed your tax return but discover a mistake the very next day?
+If the filing deadline, including extensions, hasn't passed, then you don't want to file an amended tax return.
+Instead, you can file a "superseding return."
 Basically, if you file a second return before the filing deadline, the second return "supersedes" the first return and is treated as the original return.

-Since 2019 tax returns aren't due until July 15, 2020 (or October 15 if extended), there's still time to file a superseding return this year.
-Say, for example, you filed a 2019 return back in February and, instead of getting a refund, elected to apply your overpayment against your 2020 tax liability.
-But then you lost your job in April because of the coronavirus pandemic and now wish you were getting a refund.
-If you file a superseding return before July 15, you can get the refund this year.
-It might take a while before the IRS is able to process your superseding return, since they're behind on tackling paper returns, but at least you won't have to wait until next year to benefit from the overpayment.
+Say, for example, you filed a 2021 return in February 2022 and, instead of getting a refund, elected to apply your overpayment against your 2022 tax liability.
+But then you lost your job in March and wanted to get your refund this year.
+If you filed a superseding return before the April 18 due date for 2022 returns, you'll receive the refund in 2022.
+It might take a while before the IRS is able to process your superseding return, since they're behind on tackling paper returns.
+But this is an example of how, depending upon when you file your superseding return, you may not necessarily have to wait until the next year to benefit from the overpayment.

 Let the IRS Correct Certain Errors

 You don't need to file an amended return if you discover a simple math or clerical error on your return.
 The IRS can correct those types of mistakes on its own.
-An amended return isn't necessary if you forgot to attach a certain form or schedule to your return, either.
-The IRS will contact you by mail if they need additional information to fix these types of errors.
-However, you should file an amended return if there's an issue that changes your filing status, income, deductions, or credits.
+Also, if you forgot to attach a particular form or schedule to your tax return, you don't need to file an amended return to address that.
+The IRS will contact you by mail if they need additional information to fix those kinds of errors.
+However, you should file an amended tax return if there's an issue that changes your filing status, income, deductions, or credits.